Minhtrong360/final_project/README.md

-## NO NAME
+## TRUYENCUABAN

 This project is designed to create an interactive web-based story reading experience.
-The goal is to create a platform for users to read stories, complete quizzes, and receive feedback on their progress.
+The goal is to create a platform for users to read stories and receive feedback on their progress.

-It will feature an interactive story page, a quiz page, and a progress page.
-The story page will feature text, images, and audio to tell a story.
-The quiz page will have multiple choice questions related to the story.
-The progress page will track the user's progress through the story and quiz.
+It will feature an interactive story page.
+The story page will feature text, images to tell a story.
+User can create your story to share with the other.
+If there stories have a high view, they will be payed for that.

-Users will be able to enjoy an interactive story reading experience.

-## Collection Story Model
+## Story Collection

 - []: Story titles, cover, authors, genres, summaries, createdAt.
 - []: Story is separated by chapters.